rikulo/socket.io-client-dart/README.md

       .build());
 ```

-## Usage with stream and streambuilder in Flutter
+## Usage with stream and StreamBuilder in Flutter

 ```dart
 import 'dart:async';